 Both companies and customers are undertaking substantial preparations to make the most of Black Friday.
 Some consumers consider which things not to buy on Black Friday and which they need and will purchase on this occasion.
 Marketers and sales specialists are racking their brains to establish what sort of approach will bring their companies closest to meeting their business goals.
 Others have already started thinking that Black Friday is not worth the effort.
 Is this true?
-Here are 5 things you need to know before Black Friday fever.
+Here are 5 things you need to know to increase Black Friday sales volume.

 In this article you will learn:

 - Why should you prepare for Black Friday with caution?

 - What are other sales opportunities in November?